oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

     ````
     <copy>./tls_import_signed_cert.sh</copy>
     ````
 5. Now that you have your signed DB server user certificate, you will deploy it to your DB wallet root location.
+The DB will use the `WALLET_ROOT` parameter to look for it's wallet-related information, including tde and tls.
+This step will copy the DB wallet, with the signed certificate, to both the PDB's `WALLET_ROOT` tls directory and the default directory a client would search for the wallet, `/etc/ORACLE/WALLETS/<user>`, in this case it would be `/etc/ORACLE/WALLETS/oracle` since we are using `sqlplus` as the `oracle` user.

     ````
     <copy>./tls_deploy_db_wallet.sh</copy>